scipion-em/docs/_sources/docs/facilities/facilities-workflows.rst.txt

 *spherical aberration* (sa), the *amplitude contrast* (ac) and the *dose per frame* (dose) according to the passed values.

+In addition, several parameters can share the same identifier.
+Then, the same value will be assigned when parsed during the launching.

 If all dynamic parameters are parsed in the command line, then the workflow is automatically triggered.
 Instead, if some parameters remains unset, a wizard similar to that described in the previous section asks for them is launched.

+The `facilities tutorial <faclities-tutorial>`_ describe more in deep how to launch dynamic templates from a single command line.

 Using Scipion's API
 -------------------